wh1tney/Frankenstein/README.md

 You will finish the project started by another team.
 You may change their design decisions, but you must do so in a series of clear, focused commits.

 You should not change the topic of the project.
-Don't throw away their code, build on it, change it, see where they were going, and deliver a kick-ass app built on someone else's code.
+Don't throw away their code;
+build on it, change it, see where they were going, and deliver a kick-ass app built on someone else's code.